mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ##### PowerSystem Composite Type
-Once you have created the power system and DC model, you can reuse them for multiple DC power flow analyses.
+Once you have created the `PowerSystem` type with its `dcModel` field, you can reuse them for multiple DC power flow analyses.
 Specifically, you can modify the structure of the power system using the [`statusBranch!`](@ref statusBranch!) and [`parameterBranch!`](@ref parameterBranch!) functions without having to recreate the system from scratch.
 As an example, let us say we wish to take the branch labelled 3 out-of-service from the previous example and conduct the DC power flow again:
 ```@example DCPowerFlowSolution
 statusBranch!(system; label = 3, status = 0)